MathsandDataNYU/web/content/madplus.md

 In particular, in the case of multi-source learning, we will discuss (if time permits) a strong dichotomy between minimax and adaptive rates: no adaptive procedure can achieve a rate better than single source rates, although minimax (oracle) procedures can.

 The talk is based on earlier work with Guillaume Martinet, and ongoing work with Steve Hanneke.

+#### <a name="ahmed"></a> Ahmed El Alaoui: Optimization of mean-field spin glass Hamiltonians

+We consider the question of computing an approximate ground state configuration of an Ising (mixed) p-spin Hamiltonian H_N from a bounded number of gradient evaluations.

+ I will present an efficient algorithm which exploits the ultrametric structure of the superlevel sets of H_N in order to achieve an energy E_* characterized via an extended Parisi variational principle.
+This energy E_* is optimal when the model satisfies a `no overlap gap' condition.
+At the heart of this algorithmic approach is a stochastic control problem, whose dual turns out to be the Parisi formula, thereby shedding new light on the nature of the latter.

+This is joint work with Andrea Montanari and Mark Sellke.